Kohn, Kohn & Colapinto: Linda Tripp (1998)

-Early 21st-century cases (2000-2010)
+Early 21st-century cases (2000–2010)

 Paul Jayko (2000)

 Paul Jayko was an Environmental Specialist for the Ohio Environmental Protection Agency.
 In 1997, Jayko was assigned as a site coordinator for River Valley Schools area, he discovered that school buildings were built on a site of a former military installation, where carcinogenic materials were buried and disposed.
 When he attempted to investigate the link between the site and the increased incidence of leukemia in the area, Jayko gradually lost his responsibilities and was ultimately terminated.
 Later, the manager behind the retaliation against Jayko lost his bid to become Director Enforcement for the U.S. Environmental Protection Agency in large part due to the finding by the judge in the Jayko case that the head of the Ohio's EPA personally retaliated against Mr. Jayko.

 James J. Bobreski (2001)

 James J. Bobreski was a contracted process control technician when he blew the whistle on the D.C.
 Water and Sewage Authority.
 While working at the Blue Plains Advanced Wastewater treatment plant, Bobreski raised concerns that the plant's safety alarms were functioning incorrectly and a chlorine gas leak had occurred at Blue Plains.
-He was soon terminated after notifying supervisors of faulty gas sensors, and in defense, Brobreski took his story to The Washington Post describing WASA's reprisal.
+He was soon terminated after notifying supervisors of faulty gas sensors, and in defense, Bobreski took his story to The Washington Post describing WASA's reprisal.
 In 2001, Bobreski filed a whistleblower protection complaint with the Department of Labor and won.
 It was ruled in 2015 that Bobreski's whistleblower protection had been violated.